thisisthedave/tasknotes/README.md

 1. Open Obsidian Settings
 2. Go to Community Plugins and turn off Safe Mode
-3. Click Browse and search for "ChronoSync"
+3. Click Browse and search for "TaskNotes"
 4. Install the plugin and enable it

 ### Manual Installation

 1. Download the latest release from the GitHub releases page
-2. Extract the files to your Obsidian vault's plugins folder: `<vault>/.obsidian/plugins/chronosync/`
+2. Extract the files to your Obsidian vault's plugins folder: `<vault>/.obsidian/plugins/tasknotes/`
 3. Reload Obsidian
-4. Go to Settings > Community Plugins and enable "ChronoSync"
+4. Go to Settings > Community Plugins and enable "TaskNotes"

 ## Usage

 ### Getting Started

-1. After installation, click the calendar icon in the ribbon to open the ChronoSync dashboard
+1. After installation, click the calendar icon in the ribbon to open the TaskNotes dashboard
-2. Configure the plugin settings in Settings > ChronoSync
+2. Configure the plugin settings in Settings > TaskNotes
 3. Create your first task or navigate to today's daily note

 ### Task Management and Interaction

-ChronoSync provides intuitive controls to interact with your tasks directly from the task list view:
+TaskNotes provides intuitive controls to interact with your tasks directly from the task list view:

 - Change a task's status (Open, In Progress, Done) using the status dropdown
 - Adjust task priority (High, Normal, Low) using the priority dropdown